willros/virusclassification_nextflow/log.md

 # IDEA:

 ###  Depending on the length and number of contigs classified as one species -> Download the reference genome and align and assemble the contigs to the reference genome of that species.

+The NCBIWWW module from biopython is WAY to slow, and does not work...Bummer.

+# 2022-08-26

+**The kaiju db and the BLAST db seems not to agree with each oter**